aleish-m/enigma/README.md

 - Work with file i/o

 ## Overview
-In this project I used Ruby to build a tool for encrypting text and decrypting text using an encryption algorithm.
-I had to make sure I understood the Encryption Algorithm and plan out what classes and modules I needed to complete the project and keep it orginized.
+In this project, I used Ruby to build a tool for encrypting text and decrypting text using an encryption algorithm.
+I had to ensure I understood the Encryption Algorithm and plan out what classes and modules I needed to complete the project and keep it organized.

 ### File Structure
 - **Enigma**